Egyptian cultural dress: Upper Egypt

 Many traditional Upper Egyptian dresses, especially older styles, were large T shaped robes worn on top of other dresses for public occasions.
 They have straight seams and very very wide sleeves.
 They are embroidered along the seams, shoulder, and/or around the neck opening.
 Traditionally these are often made of black or dark blue cotton.
 This style of dress is recorded as early as the Description de l’Égypte from the very beginning of the 19th century, and it is the family to which the tob sebleh belongs.
 From surviving descriptions, over time the sleeves have narrowed, though they are always quite wide.
 Some dresses are embroidered in only red silk or only telli strips; others a combination of both, though these are less common.
 The silk over time has been replaced by mercerized cotton embroidery.
 A dress with dark purple embroidery may indicate the dress of a widow, but these are rare as the convention fell out of use in Upper Egypt quite some time ago.

 Alongside the very large tob dresses of Upper Egypt are those that have narrower rectangle sleeves, often with an under arm gusset.
 Like the previous dress style, the sleeve style has tightened over time.
 The skirt flares out, making full use of the width of the material.
 More dramatic flaring became popular as time went on.
 There are often pockets in the right or left side seam, but usually not both.
 Earlier dresses may have originally been blue, but most are black.
-Handwoven cottons, the fabric used innthe oldest examples, were replaced by industrial cotton, which was partially replaced by rayon in the mid-19th century.
+Handwoven cottons, the fabric used in the oldest examples, were replaced by industrial cotton, which was partially replaced by rayon in the mid-19th century.
 Silk is also used very occasionally.
 At the bottom the neck slit there may be open work embroidery, which keeps the slit straight and helps protect the fabric from wear and tear.
 The other embroidery is concentrated on the sleeves, around the neck, and on the seams.
 These too may be embroidered in red silk, telli strips, or both.
 A selection of rare examples are connected by three motifs that show up together: trefoils, pyramids, and honeycombs.
 Dresses of this type only embroidered with telli are the most common of the two.
 This description is particularly true of the region around Luxor and Aswan.